demisto/content/Packs/Lumu/Integrations/Lumu/README.md

 SecOps operations - Reflect and manage the Lumu Incidents either from XSOAR Cortex or viceversa using the mirroring integration flow, https://lumu.io/
-This integration was integrated and tested with version xx of Lumu
+This integration was integrated and tested with version 20230206 of Lumu

 ## Configure Lumu on Cortex XSOAR